mlgranger540/milestone-4/README.md

 Site Function
 - All navigation links/buttons have been tested to ensure they go to the correct locations and there are no broken links
-- 'Add to Cart' button correctly adds the selected product and quantity to the cart, though there is sometimes a bug if the cart has not been correctly cleared (see known bugs below)
+- 'Add to Cart' button correctly adds the selected product and quantity to the cart.
+There used to be a bug where, if the cart had not been initialised by visiting the cart page, or reinitialised after clearing the cart, it would throw an error when trying to add items.
+To fix this I made sure the cart was properly re-updated after clearing items, and added some logic to the `addItemToCart()` function to check whether the cart was undefined after getting it from session storage; if so, it was set to an empty array, allowing new items to be added.
-- Users can only supply a number value for the quantity and cannot add items to their cart if the quantity is empty, less than 1 or greater than 10.
-Originally it was possible to add items to your cart with any number value inluding 0 or leaving the field empty, which would then cause an error when attempting to checkout.
-To prevent this I added some logic to check whether the value provided is between 1 and 10; if not, an alert is flashed informing the user of the problem.
+- Users can only supply a number value for the quantity and cannot add items to their cart if the quantity is empty, less than 1, greater than 10 or not a whole number.
+Originally it was possible to add items to your cart with any number value inluding 0 or non-integers, or leave the field empty, which would then cause an error when attempting to checkout.
+To prevent this I added some logic to parse the quantity value as an integer (stripping off any decimal points), and then check whether the resulting integer is between 1 and 10; if not, an alert is flashed informing the user of the problem.
 - 'Clear Cart' button successfully removes all items from the cart
 - 'Remove' button removes selected product from the cart (though if there are duplicates of a product it will remove all instead of just the selected one - as noted above)
 - Checkout button creates a Stripe checkout session and redirects the user